hattrickltd/hattrick-components/src/components/tooltip/readme.md

 #### --tooltip-pointer-events: none;

-If you want to be able to select text in the tooltip, you can change the pointer-events which is disabled by default by setting for example: `--tooltip-pointer-events: all;`.
+If you want to be able to select text in the tooltip, you can change the pointer-events which is disabled by default by setting for example: `--tooltip-pointer-events: auto;`.

 #### --tooltip-delay: 0s;